 Schools must qualify their site based on school or census data.
 All eligible meals are claimed at the free meal reimbursement rate.
-Program requirements are explained in the USDA memo below titled Q&A Seamless Summer Option (SP 32-2013) and on the USDA website found under Related Offsite Resources.
+Program requirements are explained in the USDA memo below titled Q&As for the Seamless Summer Option and on the USDA website found under Related Offsite Resources.

 While both SSO and Summer Food Service (SFSP) programs can serve summer meals, SFSP provides the higher reimbursement and is the primary program for summer, allowing school food authorities and nonprofit sponsors to operate both open and enrolled sites over the summer months.
 View SFSP program information.

 U.S. Department of Agriculture Memos